pablopeza/TB6612FNG_ESP32/README.md

 ## Contact Information

-For questions or support, feel free to reach out to the project maintainers via GitHub issues or directly contact **pablopeza** at [pablopeza@domain.com](mailto:pablopeza@domain.com).
+For questions or support, feel free to reach out to the project maintainers via GitHub issues.

 ## Contributors / Thanks
 https://github.com/ellensp